Ahmedwalid04/Ahmedwalid04/README.md

 ## 🚀 About Me
 💻 **Full-stack craftsman** with a backend focus — passionate about building efficient, clean, and scalable solutions.
-♟ Chess player, 🥊 MMA enthusiast, 💪 gym rat, 🚗 future Porsche owner.
+♟ Chess player, 💪 gym rat, 🚗 future Porsche owner.

 ---